 Going back to the example of the company who did the mystery shop on their competitors, the insights they gained enabled them to pinpoint exciting points of difference and added value which their rivals weren’t providing.
 They were then quick to make the most of these in their marketing and sales messaging.

-In time this insight helped them to convert more sales, as additional free services and support they had traditionally built around their product offering, now made their price represent greater value for money from the customer perspective.
+In time this insight helped them to convert more sales.
+The additional free services and support they had traditionally built around their product offering now made their price represent greater value for money from the customer perspective.

 The more insight you can gain from customer as to how they view this purchase (and what they’re looking to gain from it); the more opportunities you’ll have to identify how competitors do not satisfy their needs as well as you do.

 3. Really emphasise the wider value of your product or service